graevy/quatloo/content/posts/internet.md

 AI chatbots are bad at giving you exactly correct answers.
 I just asked chatGPT what 2+3-5+12*4/2 is (24); it said 10.

 [Archive.org](https://archive.org/) saves old webpages.
 This is very important work, and very useful.
-For instance, to find the darknet link below, I searched `darknetmarkets 2022 site:reddit.com`, looked for the first banned subreddit I could find, put its URL into the internet archive, retrieved an old version of the site, and found a collection of helpful links in its sidebar.
+To find the darknet link below, I searched `darknetmarkets 2022 site:reddit.com`, looked for the first banned subreddit I could find, put its URL into the internet archive, retrieved an old version of the site, and found a collection of helpful links in its sidebar.

 # TOR/VPNs and the darkweb